liquicode/jsonstor-excel/tests.md

         ✔ should not perform loose comparison (<) on 'bns'
     C) UserInfo Permissions Tests
       Alice, Bob, and Eve scenario
-        ✔ Should add documents and set permissions (70ms) ✔ Alice should read all documents and write all documents (111ms) ✔ Bob should read some documents and write some documents (95ms) ✔ Eve should read some documents and write some documents (78ms) ✔ Public objects should be readable by everyone (74ms) ✔ Public objects should only be writable by the owner (73ms) ✔ Should not allow readers to update documents (73ms)
+        ✔ Should add documents and set permissions (66ms) ✔ Alice should read all documents and write all documents (99ms) ✔ Bob should read some documents and write some documents (81ms) ✔ Eve should read some documents and write some documents (67ms) ✔ Public objects should be readable by everyone (67ms) ✔ Public objects should only be writable by the owner (68ms) ✔ Should not allow readers to update documents (67ms)
-    C) MongoDB Tutorial
+    M) MongoDB Tutorial
       Query Documents (https://www.mongodb.com/docs/manual/tutorial/query-documents/)
         Select All Documents in a Collection
           ✔ Match All Documents with an Empty Object {}